amoe/lotdd/notes.md

 You can use smart pointers, eliminating the need to delete them.
 Smart pointers are dereferenced in the same way as a regular pointer.
 Langr uses shared_ptr.

+It still seems to work with a unique_ptr, so not sure why a shared one is used.